I Think We're All Bozos on This Bus: Plot

 Next, the Honorable Chester Cadaver (Ossman) addresses the audience, and relates a meeting with Senator Clive Brown (Bergman), who demonstrates a "model government" consisting of a model train-sized automated maze of bureaucracies which terminates with an animatronic President as the output bus, whom Brown says everyone asks questions.
 When Cadaver asks Clem to state his name, he stammers slightly and says "Uh, Clem", and the central computer permanently identifies him throughout the park as "Uh, Clem".
 As side 1 closes, Clem is directed onto another moving walkway which takes him in to see "the President".

 Side two opens with the exhibit of "the President" (Austin), who sounds like Richard Nixon.
 Each visitor is asked to speak their name, which is then played back to appear as if the president is addressing them by name.
 A black welfare recipient named Jim (Bergman) relates his family's harsh urban living conditions and asks the President where he can get a job.
 The President responds with a vague, positive-sounding reply only remotely related to the question and completely unrelated to Jim's concerns, and Jim is given the "bum's rush".
 When it is Clem's turn, he puts the President into maintenance mode by saying, "This is Worker speaking.
 Hello."
 The computer responds with the length of time that it has been running.
 Clem then gets access to Doctor Memory (the master control), and attempts to confuse the system with a riddle: "Why does the porridge bird lay his egg in the air?"
 This causes the President to shut itself down.
-As Clem leaves, an Hispanic visitor is heard to say "He broke the President!".
+As Clem leaves another visitor is heard to say "He broke the President!".

 Clem meets up with Barney back on the Funway.
 They encounter sideshows such as astronaut Mark Time (Ossman) recruiting a crew for a trip to the Haunted Space Station, and Hideo Nutt's Bolt-a-drome, where fairgoers are invited to participate in boxing matches with electrical appliances such as water heaters and toasters.
 Public announcers repeatedly page "Mr. Ah Clem" to come to the "hospitality shelter", and Artie Choke pops up again, programmed to take lost children back to their parents.
 He says he will send Deputy Dan to take Clem to the hospitality shelter.
 Clem then uses Artie to create a clone of himself which enters the system for another confrontation with Dr. Memory.
 He repeats his porridge bird riddle, which the computer struggles with several attempts to parse, finally mangling it into "Why does the poor rich Barney delay laser's edge in the fair?"
 Clem succeeds in confusing the computer into contradicting itself, causing a total crash which ends the fair with a display of fireworks.